mui/toolpad/docs/data/toolpad/studio/concepts/data-providers.md

 <p class="description">Bring tabular data to the frontend with server-side pagination and filtering.</p>

-Toolpad functions are great to bring some backend state to the page, but they fall short when it comes to offering pagination and filtering capabilities from the server.
-Toolpad offers a special construct to enable this use case: Data providers.
+Toolpad Studio functions are great to bring some backend state to the page, but they fall short when it comes to offering pagination and filtering capabilities from the server.
+Toolpad Studio offers a special construct to enable this use case: Data providers.
 Data providers abstract server-side collections.
 They could be database tables, REST APIs, or any data that represents a set of records that share a common interface.
 Data providers are defined as server-side objects and can be directly connected to a data grid to make it fully interactive.

 Follow these steps to create a new data provider: